7Cedars/governor-restricted-powers/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
-## Known Issues
+## Known and Open Issues

 - [ ] This protocol is under active development.
-Basic functionality is barely implemented.
+Basic functionality is being implemented.
+- [ ] The AccessControl and Governor contracts both have their own governance logics and protocol infrastructure.
+As a result, combining the two leads to quite a few impartial and illogical overlaps.
+There are, for instance, three(!) different execute functions and 89(!!) public functions in the example GovernedIdentity contract.
+- [ ] In the end, this can only be solved by creating an alternative Governor contract that does not assume the use of Token Voting but designated roles in its governance mechanisms.
-- [ ] ...
+- [ ] ...a new

 See the [open issues](https://github.com/7Cedars/loyalty-program-contracts/issues) for a full list of proposed features (and known issues).